What is ADHD?

 What is Attention?

 Certain areas of the brain seem to have an important role in our ability to remain attentive.
-These areas include the prefrontal cortex (which is part of the frontal lobe) and the regions “underneath” or “embedded” in the frontal lobe (such as the cingulate cortex) play an important role in attention and working memory.
+These areas include the prefrontal cortex (which is part of the frontal lobe or frontal region of the brain) and the regions “underneath” or “embedded” in the frontal lobe (such as the cingulate cortex).
+The prefrontal cortex and cingulate cortex also play an important role in working memory, which is described below.

 So, What is Working Memory?